PySimpleGUI/PySimpleGUI/readme.md

 I was frustrated by having to deal with the dos prompt when I had a powerful Windows machine right in front of me.
 Why is it SO difficult to do even the simplest of input/output to a window in Python??

 There are a number of 'easy to use' Python GUIs, but they're **very** limiting.
 PySimpleGUI takes the best of packages like `EasyGUI`(no longer maintained) and `WxSimpleGUI` (a great package, but limited).
-The difference between these and PySimpleGUI is that in addition to getting those simple Message Boxes you also get the ability to make your own forms that are highly customizeable.
+The primary difference between these and PySimpleGUI is that in addition to getting those simple Message Boxes you also get the ability to make your own forms that are highly customizeable.
+Don't like the standard Message Box?
+Then make your own!

 Every call has optional parameters so that you can change the look and feel.
 Don't like the button color?
 It's easy to change by adding a button_color parameter to your widget.